danrice92/novum-opus-meteor/README.md

 ### Testing

-1. `meteor npm test` - runs the tests at localhost:3100.
-Click enter to rerun them.
+1. `meteor npm test` - runs the tests once at localhost:3100.
+2. `meteor npm watch-test` - runs the tests at localhost:3100 but watches for changes and reloads the test suite.